-The common perception of safety in the bathroom brings visions of industrial looking grab bars.
+The common perception of safety in the bathroom brings visions of industrial-looking grab bars.
 After you read this article I hope that your mind opens up and considers the vast amount of opportunities we have to make our bathrooms a safe place.
-Then give consideration to life changes… accidents with temporary disabilities, aging effects on eye sight, mobility or permanent challenges such as use of a cane, wheelchair or walker.
+Then give consideration to life changes… accidents with temporary disabilities, aging effects on eyesight, mobility or permanent challenges such as the use of a cane, wheelchair or walker.
 Here are a few ways that you can improve comfort for the entire family while minimizing the risks of an accident.

 Add a bench in your tub and/or shower.
 It is not only convenient for shaving legs, but also for those who are challenged to stand with great stability.

 Change round/knob style faucets to lever-handled faucets.
 They are much easier to use by someone who has diminished strength, arthritis, etc.

 Add a hand-held showering system on a sliding bar.
 You can easily retrofit this option with a diverter at your existing shower arm/head.
 Or if you are taking on a complete renovation, use a diverter valve in the wall to transfer the water to/from the showerhead, tub spout, body sprays or any other outlet with your design.
 The sliding bar is advantageous for the entire family including those who need to sit down while bathing, or to have a more efficient showering height for children.